STAGE 2 MELANOMA

 Your doctor will want to examine the area of your melanoma scar and also check your lymph nodes (glands).
 They will also ask to examine your entire skin to make sure there are no signs of any new melanomas.
 Photographs might be taken to help compare the way your moles look now with how they looked before and will be kept in your notes if you agree.
 If a new or recurrent melanoma is suspected then, as before, it will most likely be removed surgically.

 What makes somebody more at risk of developing a new melanoma?

-One of the biggest risk factors is a strong family history of melanoma (3 or more family members affected).
-The following are also risk factors:
+One of the biggest risk factors is a strong family history of melanoma. (if there are 3 or more of your family members affected by melanoma then your medical team would discuss genetic counselling with you).
+The following are also risk factors for developing melanoma:

 Having fair skin that burns easily in the sun, freckles and/or red hair.